fieldtrip/website/tutorial/tms-eeg.md

 ## Procedure

-{% include markup/red %}
-It is important that you clean your data from TMS artifacts prior to any other preprocessing steps (e.g., filtering, detrending, downsampling) other than reading the data into memory.
-Especially filtering can produce long-lasting additional artifacts far outlasting the duration of the artifacts in the raw data, making subsequent analysis of the data troublesome.
-{% include markup/end %}

-{% include markup/yellow %}
-The procedures explained in this tutorial have been applied and described in the following paper:
+The procedure consists of preprocessing (and data cleaning), followed by the computation of Event Related Potentialks (ERPs) and time-frequency responsed (TFRs).
+The analysis in this tutorial was used for and is described in more detail in the following paper:

 Herring, J. D., Thut, G., Jensen, O., & Bergmann, T. O. (2015).
 [Attention Modulates TMS-Locked Alpha Oscillations in the Visual Cortex](http://www.jneurosci.org/content/35/43/14435).
 The Journal of Neuroscience, 35(43), 14435-14447.
-{% include markup/end %}

-**Preprocessing**

-We will use the following procedure to deal with TMS-EEG data:
+We will use the following procedure for preprocessing the TMS-EEG data:

 1. Create a trial-structure using **[ft_definetrial](/reference/ft_definetrial)**
 2. Indicate the onset of TMS-pulses with **[ft_artifact_tms](/reference/ft_artifact_tms)**